Corporate - Significant developmentsLast reviewed - 20 January 2023

-Starting 1 January 2021, mandatory Social Security Contributions due by the employer and employee is combined into a single 24% rate (with some exceptions) and is fully borne by the employer.
-The employee bear the single mandatory health insurance contribution of 9%.
+Starting 1 January 2021, mandatory social security contributions (SSC) due by the employer and employee are combined into a single 24% rate (with some exceptions) and are fully borne by the employer.
+The employee bears the single mandatory health insurance contribution of 9%.

 Value-added tax (VAT)

-Starting with 1 January 2021, VAT rate for accommodation services, food, and beverages supplied by entities that provide public accommodation and catering services has been decreased from 15% to 12%.
+Starting 1 January 2021, the VAT rate for accommodation services, food, and beverages supplied by entities that provide public accommodation and catering services has been decreased from 15% to 12%.